 A few years after being president, Adams was elected to the U.S. House of Representatives.
-He is the only president to be a Congressman after being president.
+He is the only president to be elected to the House of Representatives after being president.
 He served in the House for 18 years, fighting hard against slavery.
 He first argued against the "gag" rule, which said slavery could not be discussed in congress.
 After getting the "gag" rule repealed, he began to argue against slavery.

 How did he die?

 Adams suffered a massive stroke while at the House of Representatives.
 He died in a nearby cloakroom in the Capitol building.

 He began writing a journal in 1779.
 By the time he died, he had written fifty volumes.
 Many historians cite his journals as first hand accounts of the formation of the early United States.